Coordinate recognition: General theory, Groups, and other surprises: Concluding remarks

 \begin{proof} Assume otherwise and consider the formula $\varphi(x,y)$, `$xy=yx$'.
 In each $G_n$ there are $a_n$ and $b_n$ such that $\varphi(G_n,a_n)$ and $\varphi(G_n,b_n)$ are distinct and have nonempty intersection (it contains $e_n$).
 By \cite[Theorem~2.10 (3)]{de2024saturation}, the theory of $G$ is not stable. \end{proof}

 It is not difficult to see that stability is not a necessary condition for the existence of $2^{2^{\aleph_0}}$ nontrivial automorphisms of a reduced product over $\Fin$.
 We even have a natural example.
 By Corollary~\ref{C.Q8} and Corollary~\ref{C.Q8-automorphisms}, the reduced power of the quaternion group $Q_8$ has $2^{2^{\aleph_0}}$ automorphisms in ZFC although $\cP(\bbN)/\Fin$ is interpretable in it (and in particular its theory is unstable).
+As the referee pointed out, an even more natural example can be obtained as follows.
+If $G$ is a group that recognizes coordinates (e.g., any nonabelian simple group) and $H$ is a nontrivial abelian group, then the reduced product of $G\oplus H$ is isomorphic to the direct sum of reduced products of $G$ and of $H$, and it has $2^{\aleph_0}$ automorphisms because the second component does.
+On the other hand, the theory of the first component is not stable.